Evolutionary game selection creates cooperative environments: Results

-To shed more light on this effect we define $\rho_{\infty} = \lim_{t \rightarrow \infty} \langle \rho(t) \rangle$ as the time-averaged cooperators' density in the long time limit and explore the dependence of $\rho_{\infty}$ as a function of $\rho_0$ for various $p_g$ values.
-In Fig.~\ref{fig:newfig3} we illustrate the aforementioned symmetry breaking phenomenon that occurs when $p_g>0$.
-In particular, as soon as $p_g>0$ we observe that there is a critical initial fraction of cooperators of $\rho_0$ $\approx 0.5$ needed to have a majority of cooperators in the steady state of the system.
+To have a better understanding of this effect we define $\rho_{\infty} = \lim_{t \rightarrow \infty} \langle \rho(t) \rangle$ as the time-averaged cooperators' density in the long time limit and explore the dependence of $\rho_{\infty}$ as a function of $\rho_0$ for various $p_g$ values.
+In Fig.~\ref{fig:newfig3}(a) we illustrate the symmetry-breaking phenomenon that occurs when $p_g>0$.
+In particular, as soon as $p_g>0$ we observe that a critical initial fraction of cooperators of $\rho_0$ $\approx 0.5$ is needed to have a majority of cooperators in the steady state of the system.
 Moreover, as $p_g$ increases the curves $\rho_{\infty}$ depend more and more non-linearly on $\rho_0$, resembling a step function when $p_g\rightarrow 1$.
-In this limit of strong game selection the form of the curves $\rho_{\infty}$ pinpoint a reinforcement effect in which slight bias towards cooperation (defection) in the initial configuration leads to a dynamical reinforcement of cooperators (defectors).
+In this limit of strong game selection, the form of the curves $\rho_{\infty}$ pinpoint a reinforcement effect in which a slight bias towards cooperation (defection) in the initial configuration leads to a dynamical reinforcement of cooperators (defectors).

+Fig.~\eqref{fig:newfig3}(b) shows the dependence of system size $N$ on the cooperators' density in the quasi-stationary state, $\rho_{\infty}$ for $p_g=0.01$.
+We notice that the transition becomes sharper as the system approaches the thermodynamic limit $N\rightarrow\infty$.
+The finite size effects become significantly less relevant beyond $N \sim 1000$.
+Subsequently, we fix $N=2500$ for the rest of the manuscript.
+Fig.~\eqref{fig:newfig3}(b)(inset) shows the effect that the average number of interactions has on the degree of cooperation for $N=2500$ and $p_g=0.01$.
+We see that there is no effect on the quasi-stationary state density for different values of the average degree.
+Consequently, we fix $\langle k \rangle = 4$ for the rest of the manuscript unless stated otherwise.